roberto-mansfield/penn-gmail/README.md

 1. Enable API access in the Google Admin panel.
 (Security -> bla bla)

-#.
-Find consumer key / secret in Admin panel and update parameters.yml.

-#.
-Create a role / account that will be used for API access and assign the following permissions.
+2. Create a role / account that will be used for API access and assign the following permissions.
+    a. (check what role permissions we need)

-#.
-Create an "application" org (e.g., App Developers).
+3. Create an "application" org (e.g., App Developers).

-#.
-Create an application user (e.g., application).
+4. Create an application user (e.g., application@your.google.domain).

-#.
-Enable Google App Engine Admin console for your application org.
+5. Enable Google App Engine Admin console for your application org defined above.
     Google Dashboard -> More Controls (bottom of page) -> Other Google Services
     a.
 Override
     b.
 Switch on

-#.
-Login to the Google Developers Console and create a new project. (e.g., penn-sas-provisioning)
+6. Login to the Google Developers Console and create a new project. (e.g., penn-sas-provisioning) https://console.developers.google.com/
-    https://console.developers.google.com/

-#.
-Enable Admin SDK
+7. Enable Admin SDK in your project.

-#.
-Create client id for web application (or service account with private key?)
+8. Create client id for web application
     a.
 Update parameters.yml with client id and secret
     b. set oauth redirect url to match your app
     c.
-Set path for token cache and refresh token storage
+Set path for token cache and refresh token storage in parameters.yml